-Rabbi Isaac Luria, the famed Kabbalist of 16th century Safed, posed the following question: how can the soul, which is purely spiritual, be nourished from physical food?
+Rabbi Isaac Luria, the master kabbalist of 16th-century Safed, asked the following question: I understand how food sustains our bodies.
+But how can the soul, which is purely spiritual, be nourished from physical food?
 How is it possible that food enables the soul to remain bound to the body?

-When we recite a berachah before eating a piece of fruit, we acknowledge that God is the ‘Ruler of the universe, Who creates the fruit of trees.’
-This recognition awakens the fruit’s inner spiritual forces, providing spiritual sustenance for the soul.
+When we recite a berachah before eating a piece of fruit, we acknowledge that God is the “Ruler of the universe, Who creates the fruit of trees.”
+This recognition awakens the fruit’s inner spiritual force, providing spiritual sustenance for the soul.

-The obligation to recite a blessing over food is explicitly stated in the Torah:
+It is quite strange.
+The obligation to recite a blessing over a meal is explicitly stated in the Torah:

 But what about Torah?
 What is the source for reciting a berachah before studying Torah?
 According to Rabbi Ishmael, this blessing is derived a fortiori:

 Why should the blessing over Torah study be based on the blessing for food?
-Why does it not have its own source?
+Why is there no explicit source for this obligation?
+1

-Rav Kook explained that we are incapable of truly grasping the greatness of the Torah, a gift from God of immeasurable value.
-It is easier for us to appreciate material gifts.
-Only in the World to Come will we properly appreciate the Torah’s essential worth.
+Rav Kook explained that we are unable to fully grasp the greatness of the Torah.
+It is a Divine gift of immeasurable value.
+In this world, it is easier for us to appreciate material gifts.
+Only in the future world will we properly appreciate the Torah’s eternal worth.

-Intellectually we may recognize the Torah’s importance for the world, but this is beyond our emotional faculties.
-And yet it is possible to deepen our emotional appreciation for the Torah by contemplating the connection that Rabbi Ishmael made between Torah and physical sustenance.
-If we are filled with strong feelings of gratitude for that which keeps us alive in this temporal world, all the more we should be thankful for that which provides us with eternal life.
+On an abstract, intellectual level, we may recognize the Torah’s importance, but this is beyond our emotional faculties.
+Yet we can deepen our appreciation for the Torah by contemplating the connection that Rabbi Ishmael made between Torah and physical sustenance.
+If we are filled with sincere feelings of gratitude for that which keeps us alive in this temporal world, all the more we should be thankful for that which provides us with eternal life.

-This contemplative exercise, Rav Kook noted, is one way we may realize Rabbi Luria’s teaching of how to elevate physical pleasures.
-By deepening our appreciation for all of God’s gifts, we gain spiritually from the inner essence of food.
-As the Ari z"l wrote:
+This contemplative exercise, Rav Kook noted, is one way we can actualize the teaching of Rabbi Isaac Luria on how to elevate physical pleasures.
+When we deepen our appreciation for all of God’s gifts, we gain spiritually from the inner essence of food.
+As Rabbi Luria wrote: